Sogand4/Cross-Border-Health-Analytics/Design_Brief.md

     - The execution graph shows workflow progress, success, failure and retries which helps the pipeline be more observable
 - We used Amazon S3 Standard for all raw and processed data due to the ability to enforce per-region buckets, encrpytion, and its cost effectiveness (~$47/month across all regions)for short-term use.
 Data is retrieved nightly, so Standard level avoids retrieval fees associated with IA or Glacier Tiers.
 - For monitoring, we chose CloudWatch which is useful for searching, filtering and specifying retention policies.
 It also integrates well with our other chosen services.

-**Compliance & Retention**
-- **Deletion jobs** triggered by Lambda must complete within **7 days (p95)** of user request, verified via CloudWatch metrics and acceptance tests.
-- **Data residency:** no cross-region replication; each user’s data stays within its jurisdiction (`ca-central-1`, `eu-central-1`, or `sa-east-1`).
-- **Consent**: users must give explicit consent to provide metadata and telemetry.
-    - Our app provides an opt-in button in the sign up page to explicitly ask users for consent.
-    - Users are also given the option to opt-out at any time by navigating to the `settings` section of the app.

-**Regulatory Deadlines**
-- **Canada (PIPEDA):** Deletion or consent withdrawal requests are processed within 7 days, based on our internal SLA target that interprets PIPEDA’s requirement to act “promptly.”
-This ensures user requests are handled in a timely and measurable way, even though the regulation does not define an exact deadline.
-- **EU (GDPR Art.
-12–17):** Data-subject requests (access, deletion, correction) completed within **30 days**; monitored through CloudWatch deletion metrics.
-- **Brazil (LGPD Art.
-18):** Data-subject deletion requests honored within **7 days**, logged to `DeletionRequestLog` for audit.
-- All regions: nightly aggregation jobs must complete **before 06:00 local time** to ensure regulators could audit fresh, up-to-date datasets on request.

 ### Kill Switch